cmu-delphi/delphi-epidata/docs/api/covidcast.md

 Other possible `geo_type`s include:

 * `hrr`: Hospital Referral Region, units designed to represent regional health care markets.
-There are roughly 300 HRRs in the United States. a map is available [here](https://hub.arcgis.com/datasets/fedmaps::hospital-referral-regions).
+There are roughly 300 HRRs in the United States.
+A map is available [here](https://hub.arcgis.com/datasets/fedmaps::hospital-referral-regions).
 * `msa`: Metropolitan Statistical Area, as defined by the Office of Management